 Nutrition in developing countries

 The prevalence of malnutrition worldwide is staggering.
-Globally, two billion people suffer from malnutrition in one form or another.
-Of these two billion people it is estimated that:
+Globally, over 2.3 billion people suffer from malnutrition in one form or another.
+Of these over 2.3 billion people, it is estimated that:

 - 2 billion people do not consume enough vitamins and minerals

-- 41 million children under the age of five weigh too much for their height.
+- 39 million children under the age of five weigh too much for their height

-Women and girls are at higher risk of being affected by malnutrition—60% of the world’s hungry are women according to the World Food Program.
-Poor nutrition in women and girls means they are more likely to suffer from anemia, increasing their risk of bleeding and death during and after childbirth.
+Women and girls are at higher risk of being affected by malnutrition—60% of the world's hungry are women according to the World Food Program.
+Women and girls are at heightened risk of malnutrition due to systematic discrimination; women and girls typically eat the least and eat last.

-More than a third of the children who die before they reach the age of five suffer from under-nutrition.
-They don't have enough nutritious food and essential vitamins and minerals to grow, develop and fight off disease.
+Nearly half of the children who die before they reach the age of five suffer from undernutrition.
+They do not have enough nutritious food and essential vitamins and minerals to grow, develop and fight off disease.

 Millions of kids become permanently mentally and physically disabled because of inadequate nutrition.
 Undernourished children show stunted growth patterns by the age of three and have poorer cognitive skills than their well-fed peers.

-Micronutrients such as iron, folic acid, zinc and iodine are a very cost effective way to improve birth outcomes for mother and child.
+Micronutrients such as vitamin A, iron, folic acid, zinc and iodine offer one, high-impact and cost effective way to improve birth outcomes for mother and child.
 Babies born to women with inadequate nutrition may have many complications including birth defects, premature birth, and death.
+Vitamin A is a critical micronutrient for children under 5 years to ensure sustained growth and development, including vision and immune system strengthening.

 Every dollar spent on nutrition has great return